Sign in

 Manual reporting

-You must have an active SchoolsHUB account.
-Your account must have the appropriate access role.
-It must be linked to your location, school, diocesan office, system office, or approved authority.
+You must have an active SchoolsHUB account to access the census.
+Your account must have the appropriate access role, and must be linked to your location, school, diocesan office, system office, or approved authority.

 I want to Data Reporter Data Declarer Authority Representative